EleniNtz13/Public-Library-Internship-Sparta/week-03/week-03-report.md

 ---

-**The final version of the online form:**
+**✨ The final version of the online form:**

-Initial display of the home page (the same view is shown when the user is logged out):
+Initial display of the home page 🏠︎ (the same view is shown when the user is logged out):
 <img width="1920" height="1027" alt="image" src="https://github.com/user-attachments/assets/35fb8c22-37ac-473c-8965-fa0283caab55" />
-If you don't have an account, then you should sign up:
+If you don't have an account 🔐, then you should sign up:
 <img width="1920" height="1027" alt="image" src="https://github.com/user-attachments/assets/00825dec-0c8f-4011-8dee-4e6275f5be50" />
-Otherwise, you can login:
+Otherwise, you can login 🔓:
 <img width="1920" height="1028" alt="image" src="https://github.com/user-attachments/assets/24dd6764-3967-4c46-b1cf-6e7f7c9e58f4" />
-Now, you are signed in:
+Now, you are signed in 🗝️:
 <img width="1920" height="1027" alt="image" src="https://github.com/user-attachments/assets/854f68ec-1bdb-4845-9bca-65c78342aa7b" />
-Then, you can upload an .xlsx file:
+Then, you can upload an .xlsx file 📥:
 <img width="1918" height="1027" alt="image" src="https://github.com/user-attachments/assets/e493f25e-af47-4ca8-8abe-ecf2278d8424" />
 If these entries have not been submitted before, the form is displayed to the user like this:
 <img width="1920" height="1028" alt="image" src="https://github.com/user-attachments/assets/fb632528-7e89-45cf-8a58-ef2eb2c2a6f7" />